hitsfm/FOS-PHP/README.md

 -Added a basic "theme" switcher that slides between 2 CSS theme files.
 More or less a glorified version of a Day mode/ Night Mode toggle idea.

--Converted the main FOS index.html file into PHP and split up the FOS index page into seperate includes all located in the /includes directory.
+-Converted the main FOS index.html file into PHP and split up the FOS index page into seperate includes,located in /includes directory.
+Taking advantage of PHP readfile function.

 -Added boxedwine, Created an App example via FOS that loads up WinXP sol.exe within a FOS window.
 If Wine can run your app.
 Good changes boxedwine will load it as well.